Beware of credit repair companies

 - Pay off high interest loans so you can reduce your debt as quickly as possible.

 - If you have a credit card be sure to use it responsibly

-- Check your free credit report annually to track your credit health
+- Check your free credit report/s, available every 3 months, to track your credit health

 Help with "file fix"